feos7c5/OllamaLink/readme.md

    - Click the "Test Connection" button
    - You should see a success message
    - If you get an error, check the troubleshooting section below

+### Important Note on Model Names

+When setting up model mappings in `config.json`, please note:

+- You **cannot** use existing commercial model names like "gpt-4o" or "claude-3.5" as the model names in Cursor

 ### Common Setup Issues